libp2p/docs/content/introduction/_index.md

 there are unique challenges that require careful thought and practice to overcome.

-libp2p lets all users preserve their network identity, overcome network censorship, and communicate over different transfer protocols.
+libp2p lets all users preserve their network identity, overcome network censorship, and communicate over different transport protocols.

 In overcoming these challenges while building [IPFS](https://ipfs.io), we took care to build our solutions in a modular, composable way into what is